 Men Speak Out

-In patnership with the associations FORWARD UK (UK), Himilo Foundation (Holland) and the Institute of Tropical Medicine Antwerp, with the support of the European Union, GAMS coordinated the project entitled Men Speak Out.
-This project aimed at mobilising and involving men in the combat against female genital mutilation and, on a larger scale, to eradicate violence against women and to promote a gender equity in the respect of human rights.
+With support of the European Union, GAMS coordinated the project ‘Men Speak Out’, in association with FORWARD UK (UK), Himilo Foundation (Netherlands) and the Institute of Tropical Medicine in Antwerp.
+This project aims ed at mobilising and involving men in the fight against female genital mutilation (FGM) and, on a larger scale, to eradicate violence against women.
+It also aims to promote gender equality in the respect of human rights.